-This article discusses bicycle accidents and how fault is determined in a negligence case.
+This article discusses bicycle accidents.
+It also discusses how the at-fault party is determined in a negligence case.

 Bicycle Accident Liability Basics

 Cyclists and motorists are obligated to obey the rules of the road.
-They must share the road with one another.
+They must share the road.
 Cyclists and motorists must abide by traffic laws.
-They must also exercise a duty to exercise ordinary care in regard to one's own highway safety and that of others on the roadways.
-Like other vehicle accident lawsuits, bicycle accident lawsuits are governed by state law, and often informed by state and local traffic laws.
+They also owe a duty to exercise ordinary care concerning their highway safety and that of others on the roadways.

-Following all traffic laws, however, doesn't prevent all traffic crashes.
-According to the National Highway Traffic Safety Administration (NHTSA), some of the most common causes of bicycle accidents include being hit by a car, falling, faulty road conditions, rider error, collisions with fixed objects, and interference by an animal (such as a dog running into the bike path).
+Following all traffic laws, however, doesn't prevent all bicycle accident injuries.
+According to the National Highway Traffic Safety Administration (NHTSA), some of the most common causes of bicycle accidents include:

 Negligence and Bicycle Accidents

-When a cyclist sues to recover damages for injuries suffered in a bicycle collision with a motor vehicle, the outcome often depends on a few questions:
+When a cyclist sues to recover damages for injuries suffered in a bicycle collision with a motor vehicle, the outcome of the lawsuit often depends on a few questions:

-- Was the injury permanent or serious, such as significant scarring, loss of bodily function, disfigurement, or damages exceeding the $10,000.00 personal injury protection (also referred to as "PIP coverage") under the cyclist's policy?
+- Was the injury permanent or serious, such as significant scarring, loss of bodily function, or disfigurement?

-- Did negligence (or recklessness) on the part of the driver cause the accident and resulting injuries to the bicyclist?
+- Did negligence (or recklessness) on the driver's part cause the accident and resulting injuries to the bicycle accident victim?

-- Did any negligence of the bicyclist cause or contribute to the accident?
+- Did any negligence on the part of the bicyclist cause or contribute to the bike accident case?

 Driver Negligence or Recklessness